AdobeDocs/campaign-web.en/help/v8/workflows/activities/end.md

 The **End** activity is a **Flow control** activity.
 It allows you to graphically mark the end of a workflow.
 This activity is optional.

-The activity supports multiple inbound transitions.
-When more than one inbound transition is available.
+The activity supports multiple inbound transitions when more than one inbound transition is available.

 In the **Sets to join** section, check the previous activities you wish to connect as inbound transitions of the **End** activity.
 The selected activities are then linked to the **End** in the workflow canvas.